ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/service-orchestration.md

     }
     ```

 4. Finally, call the payment backend service to make the payment and retrieve the reservation status.
-Log some information and respond to the client with the reservation status as the payload.

     ```json
     {